World's largest (at that time) solar

 interesting solar energy projects I've been fortunate

-enough to be able to program for, including the world's
+enough to be able to program, including the world's

 largest solar power production field (at the time) in the